ValKmjolnir/Nasal-Interpreter/README.md

 This interpreter is totally rewritten by [ValKmjolnir](https://github.com/ValKmjolnir) using `C++`(`-std=c++14`) without reusing the code in [Andy Ross's nasal interpreter](https://github.com/andyross/nasal).
-But we really appreciate that Andy created this amazing programming language and his interpreter project.
+But we really appreciate that Andy created this amazing programming language and his interpreter.

 This project uses __MIT license__ (2021/5/4).